tsmtzs/humanSoundSculpture/PREPARATION.md

 [`humanSoundSculpture.scd`](supercollider/humanSoundSculpture.scd).
 The variable `hss` holds a `SuperCollider` `Event` object.
 This `Event` is defined in [`hssEvent.scd`](supercollider/hssEvent.scd).
 It offers the keys `ampMul`, `durMul` and `deltaMul`.
 These are multipliers for the amplitude, duration and successive note time interval values produced by the algorithmic process.
-If used, it should be set with respect to the ambient soundscape of the performance place, the number of the performers and the distance between successive performers.
+If used, they should be set with respect to the ambient soundscape of the performance location, the number of the performers and the distance between successive performers.
 For example, to multiply all the default durations by a factor of two, one would add the next line at the end of [`humanSoundSculpture.scd`](supercollider/humanSoundSculpture.scd)
 ```supercollider